 Thomas Jansson has a solid experience in digital signage.
 His most recent experience is from Philips, where he successfully contributed to Philips LFD achieving a strong position in the Nordic market.

-“I am excited to bring the Shoppa signage system to the global market with its ingenious solution that automatically generates content for in-store signage.
-There is a huge demand for a signage system that can not only manage both digital and printed signs but also create content for the digital signs,” says Thomas Jansson.
+“I am excited to bring the Shoppa to the global market with its ingenious solution that automatically generates content for in-store signage.
+There is a huge demand for a signage solution that can not only manage both digital and printed signs but also create content for the digital signs,” says Thomas Jansson.

 “The expansion is a natural step as it enables us to follow along with our customers as they expand outside of the Nordic region themselves.
-We have noticed that many retail chains outside of the Nordics are interested in both our signage system and our services, which include design, content production and integration,” explains Jansson
+We have noticed that many retail chains outside of the Nordics are interested in both our signage solution and our services, which include design, content production and integration,” explains Jansson.

 Sales through distributors and resellers

 The expansion enables the organisation to grow substantially, with the goal of having around 50 representatives tied to sales in Europe, the Middle East, and Asia within three years.
 Shoppa will work together with local partners and distributors to sell and install the signage system, with the initial focus being on European retail chains.
 The first distributor agreements are already in place.

 “Sales were previously managed directly with customers internally within our own organisation.
 Going forward, sales of our software and services will be managed by carefully selected distributors and resellers.
 We will also move the support from being solely from our head office in Enköping, Sweden to local service organisations that can assist our customers,” explains Thomas Jansson.

 Digital signage with a focus on product sales